Last Updated: 10th July, 2021

 New Zealand was rated 2nd in the world for work/life balance by the HSBC Expat Explorer Survey.
 If you integrate from day one and commit your all to be a kiwi, you’ll be happier than ever.

-One of the cleanest environments in the world, pollution wise.
+Moving to New Zealand from UK means you will be living in one of the cleanest environments in the world, pollution wise.

 Wellington has the third cleanest air in the entire world, and New Zealand ranks as the third least polluted country in the world.